View the deals available in your area. To see your personalised results, you’ll need to enter your address.

 Fibre broadband gains its speed advantage from the way it delivers data.
 Standard ADSL broadband uses the same copper wires as your landline telephone, using separate electrical frequencies so both services can work at the same time (unlike the old days of dial-up).

-Essentially, this means that fibre broadband can provide a lot more bandwidth in a shorter period of time.
-So not only does that mean much higher internet speeds, but the internet also won't slow down if you live far away from your local street cabinet.
+It means that fibre broadband can provide a lot more bandwidth in a shorter period of time.
+So not only does that lead to much higher internet speeds, but the internet also won't slow down if you live far away from your local street cabinet.

 If you want to find the best fibre broadband deal, you need to look for the best package for you and your household.
 There’s no one-size-fits-all approach to broadband, because certain features and services would be more suited to you than others.